Mwebia-Dennis/binary-independence-model/README.md

 # binary-independence-model
 a notebook and python code aimed at demonstrating information retrieval using binary independence model
 ## example usage
 implementing this code is as easy as importing the BIMModel class, then search the query, with the limit of documents you want to retrieve.
-The search_query function takes 2 parameters, the query to be searched and the number/limit of results you want to retrieve
-- the steps are as follows:
+The search_query function takes 2 parameters, the query to be searched and the number/limit of results you want to retrieve.
+The steps are as follows:

 - from model import BIMModel